IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/wp-plugin/gutenberg-block-attributes-jsonschema/README.md

 - the block attributes should be rendered into the Inspector Panel of the Gutenberg Sidebar using [JSON Schema](https://rjsf-team.github.io/react-jsonschema-form/) file using [react-jsonschema-form](https://rjsf-team.github.io/react-jsonschema-form/)

-- has a 'usage' section this this `README.md` file explaining how to showcase the plugin
+- has a 'usage' section this this `README.md` file explaining how to showcase the plugin.

+  - A embedded screenshot - or better a animated gif/png - would help a lot when representing our hackathon results.

 ## Bonus feature